• Skip to main content

 What are the various settings required to enable the recovery workflow in the multi-PVT characterization flow?

-To use the recovery workflow in the multi-PVT (define_pvt-based) characterization flow, during a fresh characterization run, set the multi_pvt_recovery_flow parameter before reading the LDB using the read_ldb command.
-Then, add the read_ldb and write_ldb commands to point to the LDB database you want to read in the recovery session.
-After the write_ldb command runs, the generated LDB can be used for recovery in the subsequent runs.
+To use the recovery workflow in the multi-PVT (define_pvt-based) characterization flow, first set the multi_pvt_recovery_flow parameter.
+Then, add the read_ldb command to point to the LDB database you want to read in the recovery session.
+You must note here that in a fresh characterization run, until a write_ldb command is run, the temporary LDB database is saved to the ldb_checkpoint_dir directory.
+So, if you are trying for recovery before the write_ldb command has been run, you must point to this temporary LDB database directory.
+However, after running the write_ldb command, the LDB moves from its temporary location to the <LDB>.ldb.gz location that can be used for recovery in the subsequent runs.

 The recovery workflow supports the following: